spencerbraun/stats_notes/CS161/Algorithm-Examples-and-Strategies.md

 ### Source Vertices

 * Idea: A source vertex in a graph G = (V,E) is a vertex v such that all other vertices in G can be reached by a path from v.
 Say we have a directed, connected graph that has at least one source vertex.
 Find an algorithm to find a source vertex in $O(V + E)$
 * Key Idea: If we run DFS, a source vertex must be last finished.
+Run DFS forest, find last finished.
+Check that it is a source by running BFS/DFS to ensure it reaches all other nodes

 ### Bipartite Graphs